leptos-rs/cargo-leptos/README.md

 # Optional.
 Defaults to false.
 bin-default-features = false

+# The profile to use for the bin target when compiling for release
+#
+# Optional.
+Defaults to "release".
+bin-profile-release = "my-release-profile"

+# The profile to use for the bin target when compiling for debug
+#
+# Optional.
+Defaults to "debug".
+bin-profile-debug = "my-debug-profile"

 # The features to use when compiling the lib target
 #
 # Optional.
 Can be over-ridden with the command line parameter --lib-features